usnistgov/OSCAL/src/utils/util/readme.md

 ## [convert](convert)

 XSLT transformations for converting XML OSCAL into JSON OSCAL and vice versa.
 These transformations are machine-written from metaschema inputs.
-See [../schema/metaschema](../schema/metaschema) for the metaschema inputs and [../build/metaschema](../build/metaschema) for the mechanics.
+See [metaschema source](../../metaschema) for the metaschema inputs and [metaschema build support](../../../build/metaschema) for the mechanics.

 ## [lib](lib)